theghostcasper/Movie_trailer_website/README.md

 2. `entertainment_center.py`, This is the main program used to create an instance for each movie, those instances are later passed to the `fresh_tomatoes.py` file, which in turn generates the html code based on the movie instances created.

 3. `media.py`.
 This python file contains the blueprints (classes) that is used to hold movie information.
-These classed are then used by the `entertainment_center.py` to create the movie instances.
+These classes are then used by the `entertainment_center.py` to create the movie instances.

 ## Project requirements